Avi Nash

-Early life
+Early life and education

-Nash was born in the United States, his father is Indo-Guyanese and his mother is from Mumbai.
+Avi Nash's father is Indo-Guyanese and his mother is from Mumbai, India.

-Nash started acting in senior year of high school off a dare to audition for the school play; prior to this, he identified primarily as a visual artist.
+Nash started acting in senior year of high school due to a dare to audition for the school play; prior to this, he identified primarily as a visual artist.

 Nash began attending Stanford University when he was 17 years old, performing with the Stanford Shakespeare Company.
-He was classmates with Young the Giant's Sameer Gadhia, who encouraged Nash to seriously pursue acting dropping out himself to pursue a professional music career.
-So, after freshman year, Nash left Stanford to attend acting school under Anupam Kher at Actor Prepares in Mumbai for six months.
-However, he returned to complete his degree, citing conflicting feelings between his various interests.
-He returned to Stanford University and majored in Mathematical and Computational Sciences while studying architecture.
+He was classmates with Young the Giant's Sameer Gadhia, who encouraged Nash to pursue acting seriously, while he himself dropped out to pursue a professional music career.
+After freshman year, Nash left Stanford to attend acting school under Anupam Kher at Actor Prepares in Mumbai for six months.
+However, he returned to Stanford to complete his degree, citing conflicting feelings between his various interests.
+He majored in mathematical and computational sciences, while also studying architecture.

-Nash trained in theatre at the London Academy of Music and Dramatic Art and graduated with an MA in 2016.
+Nash trained in theatre at the London Academy of Music and Dramatic Art in London, England. and graduated with an MA in 2016.

 Career

-Prior to acting, he was a cook in a closed door restaurant (puerta cerradas) that he ran out of a hostel in Buenos Aires and conducted bike tours.
+Prior to acting, Nash was a cook in a closed door restaurant (puerta cerradas) that he ran out of a hostel in Buenos Aires and conducted bike tours.

 He made his feature film debut in Learning to Drive alongside Sir Ben Kingsley and Patricia Clarkson, directed by Spanish director Isabel Coixet.
 The film premiered at the 2014 Toronto International Film Festival, where it won First Runner Up for the People’s Choice Award.

-In 2017, Nash portrayed AMC's The Walking Dead's first male Muslim-American character, Siddiq, in season 8 of the show.
-As a result, he has attended different comic book conventions throughout the years, including Walker Stalker Con.
+In 2017, Nash portrayed AMC's The Walking Dead's first male Muslim-American character, Siddiq, in seasons 8–10 of the show.
+As a result, he has attended different comic book conventions throughout the years, including Walker Stalker Convention.